justinmeiners/efficient-programming-with-components/10_binary_counter.md

 But then we need lots of memory to save the intermediate results[^early-ref-to-inplace].
 Note that once a bottom-level round has been played, they are ready to move up.
 Our goal is basically to become eager.
-Whenever elements are ready to be paired together, we want to pair them.
+Whenever elements are ready to be paired together, we want to pair and compare them.

 So if we store only the winner at each level, we never need to store `log(n)` things.
-We can define the **power** of each element to be the number of "games they have played", in other words, the number of times they have been compared.
+We can define the **power** of each element to be the number of games they have played.

 Realize that suddenly we see something which has nothing to do with our problem.
-*The foundation of our algorithm is the ability to take a tree like the linear (unbalanced) tree and transform it into a balanced tree*.
+*The foundation of our algorithm is the ability to take a tree, like the linear (unbalanced) tree, and transform it into a balanced tree*.
 What mathematical property allows us to do such a transformation?
-Specifically why can we convert one kind of computation to the other.
+Why can we convert one kind of computation to the other?
 **Associativity**[^associativity].
 As long as our operation is associative, what property don't we need? **Commutativity**[^commutativity].